dmi3met/nec-2100-dimlog-translator/README.md

 # nec-2100-dimlog-translator
-nec dimlog translate from clipboard
+DIM (Diagnostic Information Maintenance) Log translator for NEC SL 2100 from clipboard

+#### >>>> PORT:000C0011H  STATUS 000DH => 0011H
+will transform into
+#### TRK 17 - SPEAK

-this is small utility, for use
+this is small Python utility, for use

-1. copy dimlog from putty or term connection
+1. copy dimlog text from putty or term connection into clipboard
-2. run this python script
+2. run this script
 3. easy translate what exactly going wrong with ports